abishr12/asapp-bishr-chat-app/README.md

 ### Typing Indication

-While typing you'll see the typing indicator (based off of Apple's iMessage) indicating that the other user is typing along with timestamps for incoming messages
+While typing you'll see the typing indicator (based off of Apple's iMessage) indicating that the other user is typing along with timestamps for incoming message

 Chat Display [chat-display](https://media.giphy.com/media/xUOwG2Unhur4GdAzPG/giphy.gif)